 Known for her level of personal commitment to her clients, Marcie has the skill, knowledge, and creativity necessary to solve problems and take advantage of opportunities where they arise.
 She has been awarded an AV rating for her professionalism and the quality of her legal work by Martindale-Hubbell, the premier directory of legal professionals.
+No aspect of this advertisement has been approved by the Supreme Court of New Jersey.
+See Award Methodology.
 Marcie is a frequent speaker at environmental seminars and workshops, and served as Adjunct Instructor in Legal Research and Writing at Seton Hall University in South Orange, NJ.
 She is the author of “The Federal-State Relationship Under RCRA,” in The RCRA Practice Manual, ABA Section of Environment, Energy, and Resources (third edition now in preparation).
 Active in the arts community, Marcie serves on the Board of Trustees of the New Jersey Intergenerational Orchestra.

 Marcie earned her B.A. degree with Highest Honors from Douglass College, Rutgers University and her J.D.
 Magna Cum Laude from the University of Pennsylvania School of Law, where she was the Editor-in-Chief of the Law Review.
 Marcie also earned an M.A. degree in Geology from Bryn Mawr College.

 University of Pennsylvania Law School, J.D., magna cum laude, 1981

 Bryn Mawr College, M.A., Geology, (National Science Foundation Fellow), 1988